TykTechnologies/tyk-helm-chart/README.md

 ## Using the Ingress Controller

-To enable the ingress controller, simply add the ingress class defintiion to your ingress annotations:
+To enable the ingress controller, simply add the ingress class definition to your ingress annotations:

 ```yml
 apiVersion: networking.k8s.io/v1beta1